stackitcloud/terraform-provider-stackit/docs/resources/loadbalancer.md

 ### Optional

-- `external_address` (String) External Load Balancer IP address where this Load Balancer is exposed.
 - `options` (Attributes) Defines any optional functionality you want to have enabled on your load balancer. (see [below for nested schema](#nestedatt--options))
 - `region` (String) The resource region.
 If not defined, the provider region is used.